Using Blackmagic DaVinci Resolve Studio for DCP creation

-You can export DCPs using the built-in Kakadu JPEG2000/DCP encoder in Resolve 17.2 studio (€255).
-Resolve Studio is also bundled for free with Blackmagic cinema cameras.
+You can export DCPs using the built-in Kakadu JPEG2000/DCP encoder in Resolve 17/18 Studio ($295).
+In the free version, you will get a watermark on DCPs.

 Change the project setting to a Flat or Scope DCI resolution

 Start a new project and choose the DCI resolution in Timeline Format in project settings that best matches the resolution and aspect ratio of the film:

 - 2K DCI Flat 1.85 1998 x 1080

 - 2K DCI Scope 2.39 2048 x 858

 - 4K DCI Flat 1.85 3996 x 2160

 - 4K DCI Scope 2.39 4096 x 1716

 - All cinemas have settings for Flat and Scope.
 All cinemas can play both 2K and 4K DCPs.
 On 2K projectors, the 4K resolution layers are discarded.

 - Flat 1.85 and Scope 2.39 have black physical masking around the picture in DCI/SMPTE cinemas.
 Some cinemas have black masking around other aspect ratios like 2.2, 2.0, 1.9, and 1.37.